eerimoq/simba/doc/library-reference/oam/settings.rst

-:mod:`setting` --- Persistent application settings
+:mod:`settings` --- Persistent application settings
 ==================================================

-.. module:: setting
+.. module:: settings
    :synopsis: Persistent application settings.

 Settings are stored in a non-volatile memory (NVM).
-In other words, settings are perserved even if the board is power cycled.
+In other words, settings are perserved after a board reset or power cycle.

 Application settings are defined in an ini-file that is used to generate the c source code.
 A setting has a type, a size, an address